 So here's a look at how to ace your next phone interview and actually make it work in your favor.

 Dress appropriately.
-Rolling out of bed and participating in a phone interview could actually hurt your chance of getting the job.
+Rolling out of bed and participating in a phone interview may actually hurt your chances of getting the job.
 Sure, unless it is Skype, the person on the other end can't see you, but a phone interview already makes it difficult to keep things formal.
 If you are dressed in your pajamas, you might end up acting too informal on the phone and unprofessional in the eyes of the interviewer.
-People act differently when dressed professionally.
+People act different when dressed professionally.
 While you don't have to wear a suit and a tie, your attire should put you in the mood for what is one of the most important steps of the job search.

-Beyond that, the usual tips apply — research the company; prepare to answer questions about your greatest strengths, weaknesses and obstacles you had to overcome; be prepared for the all-important "do you have any questions" portion of the interview; and always follow up by thanking the interviewer for his or her time and addressing any portions of the interview you might want to elaborate on further to help your cause.
+Beyond that, the usual tips apply — research the company; prepare to answer questions about your greatest strengths, weaknesses and obstacles you had to overcome; be prepared for the all-important "do you have any questions" portion of the interview; and always follow up by thanking the interviewer for his or her time and addressing any portions of the interview you might want to elaborate on to help your cause.
 This should help you be in a better position as the interview process moves further into the live rounds.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.